Montmerrei

 Montmerrei (/fr/) is a commune in the Orne department in north-western France.

 Geography

 The commune is made up of the following collection of villages and hamlets, La Villette, La Grande Forgé and Montmerrei.

 It is 12700 ha in size.
 The highest point in the commune is 200 m.

 Montmerrei along with another 65 communes shares part of a 20,593 hectare, Natura 2000 conservation area, called the Haute vallée de l'Orne et affluents.
 In addition the commune along with another eight communes shares part of a 1,630 hectare, Natura 2000 conservation area, called Sites d'Ecouves.

+The commune is within the Normandie-Maine Regional Natural Park and Forêt d'Écouves.

-The River Thouane, Landrion stream, Vallees stream and the Cercueil stream are the 4 watercourses that flow through the commune.
+The River Thouane, Landrion stream and Vallees stream are the three watercourses that flow through the commune.